 Little did they know how this seemingly simple creation would turn into a global phenomenon.

 Italy may be where pizza was invented, but it wasn’t until Neapolitans crossed the Atlantic that this cheesy cuisine started to really take off.
 During the 1940s, Italians started serving up their slices in the United States, and Americans quickly took notice of the unique flavors.
 Pizzerias began popping up in major cities such as Boston, Chicago, and St. Louis, though the first documented pizza parlour was established in New York City in 1905.

 After World War II, the world began to clamor for all-things Americana, sending pizza into the stratosphere.
-All around the world chefs began to experiment with this centuries-old creation, making it new again with local flavors and ingredients.
+All around the world chefs began to experiment with this centuries-old creation, making it new again with local flavors and ingredients such as Sicilian-style pizza.
 No longer relegated as an unfit meal, pizza became an instant classic, launching numerous chains and endless ways to satisfy cravings.